hchiam/learning-bash-scripts/README.md

 Just one of the things I'm learning. <https://github.com/hchiam/learning>

+A nice article on key things to know: https://www.joshwcomeau.com/javascript/terminal-for-js-devs

 To enable running a script upon click, you need to edit permissions.
 For example, for `chrome-incognito-shortcut.app`:

 ```bash